 The ABS brake scan tool connects to most domestic vehicles 1996 and newer and helps you diagnose Anti Lock Brake problems on your own.
 Be sure to check the ABS application chart to make sure it will work on your automobile.

 The number one complaint in the reviews is it will not scan a particular vehicle.
 Avoid this by confirming your car or truck is covered.
 This abs scanner can diagnoses the brake control module, pump motor, brake switch, wheel speed sensors, Anti lock control solenoids, vehicle speed sensors and more.

-Another abs scanner available is the equus 3160.
-The link on the left takes you to the updated model 3160D.
-The d model has Usb connectivity instead of a serial port (big difference) and the USB cable is included.
+Another abs scanner available is the Innova equus 3160.
+The link on the left takes you to the updated model 3160e.
+The e model has a color screen and USB connectivity instead of a serial port.
+This is a big difference and the USB cable is included.

 It is a fully functional obd II scanner and it also provides Anti-lock Brake System diagnostics.
 This scanner can troubleshoot problems with ABS solenoids, pump motors, switches, modules and speed sensors.

 Sometimes the problem can be located in the connectors or wiring that connects these devices to the ECU (Electronic Control Unit).
 Scanners can help locate problem areas.

 The ABS scan tool works on most 1996 and newer GM, Ford and Chrysler vehicles.
 Be sure to view the application chart make sure you are on there.
 Read some user reviews from the link on the left.

 An actual screen capture image above shows a common code for a wheel speed sensor input fault.
 Often this code is set by broken or damaged wiring to the speed sensor itself.
 Wheel speed sensor codes are what I see most often.